 Learn about BPR and how it's used to scale and improve business operations.

-Business process reengineering offers the promise of efficiency, engagement, and productivity but is this a realistic expectation?
+Business process reengineering promises efficiency, engagement, and productivity, but is this a realistic expectation?

-Getting ahead in the business world requires organizations not just to survive obstacles but to come up with a way to turn them into opportunities.
+Getting ahead in the business world requires organizations to survive obstacles and develop a way to turn them into opportunities.
 Instead of forcing things to go the way you want, sometimes you must step back and rethink your core business functions.
-That can mean going back to the drawing board and breaking down how everything works.
+That can mean returning to the drawing board and breaking down how everything works.

 What Is Business Process Reengineering (BPR)?